thanos-io/thanos/docs/proposals-accepted/202206-block-series-deletion-compactor.md

 #### Compaction Planner for Tombstone

-If series deletion is done at compaction time, then no much thing to change at the planner as we just need to delete series at compaction time.
+If series deletion is done at compaction time, then there's not much thing to change about the planner, as we just need to delete series at compaction time.
 For the ratio calculation, as the tombstone results are pre-calculated it is easy to know the ratio as well.
 The threshold can be made configurable too.

 The exception is for blocks that at max compaction level, no compaction will happen to it and the tombstones will remain forever if the ratio is lower than the deletion threshold.
 In this case the planner can check the block compaction level first, if it is max compaction level and the tombstone exists for some period of time, then do compaction for that block.